 We don’t recommend going with any offbrand solar panels if you’re choosing a flexible type, because they are known to be a little bit more finicky in terms of hardware and lifespan.
 This is why you should always go with a long lasting brand, trusted brand if flexible panels are your primary sun source for your RV solar system.

-Because of that, there are only three solar panel brands whose flexible panel options we’ll recommend.
+Because of that, there are only three solar panel brands whose flexible panel options we will recommend.

 Pros and Cons of Flexible Solar Panels